 This is a paper by Yvon Poirier, Chair of CCEDNet's International Committee, on local development and the social economy in Québec that was published as part of an ebook on international approaches to local development by LDNet.
-LDNet is an European organisation set up as a reference center for the new European Union Community-Led Local Development program for the 2014-2020 period.
+LDNet is an European organization set up as a reference centre for the new European Union Community-Led Local Development program for the 2014-2020 period.

 As in Europe and other parts of the world, local development, community economic development, social economy and other related initiatives have grown in North America.
 This chapter will focus on one specific experience, the Centre local de développement (CLD) in Québec province.
 The law creating this province-wide programme was adopted by the Québec province Assemblée Nationale in December 1997 and the CLDs started their activities on April 1st 1998.
 The CLDs are mainly focused on supporting entrepreneurship, including social economy enterprises.
 Since they now have a 15-year experience, this paper is an attempt to share knowledge about the CLDs with people outside Québec.